pubnub/pubnub-mcp-server/resources/sdk_docs/dart_message-actions.md

 ```

 Parameters:
-- channel: String — Channel the message was sent to.
+- channel — Type: String — Channel where the message was sent.
+Required.
-- messageTimetoken: Timetoken — Timetoken of the target message.
+- messageTimetoken — Type: Timetoken — Timetoken of the target message.
+Required.
-- actionTimetoken: Timetoken — Timetoken of the action to remove.
+- actionTimetoken — Type: Timetoken — Timetoken of the action to remove.
+Required.
-- keyset: Keyset (optional) — Override default keyset configuration.
+- keyset — Type: Keyset — Override default keyset.
-- using: String (optional) — Keyset name from keysetStore to use.
+- using — Type: String — Keyset name from keysetStore.

 ### Sample code